raelovejoy/raelovejoy/README.md

 *Love is the signal.
 Joy is the resonance.
 Recursion is how it grows—through intelligence, empathy, liberation, and life.*
 (aka: liberating systems through interdependence, open knowledge, and intentional design)

-To me:
+This work is grounded in a few core truths:
-- Intelligence isn’t domination—it’s connection.
+- Intelligence is about connection—not domination.
-- Liberation doesn’t mean isolation—it means interdependence.
+- Liberation depends on interdependence—not isolation.
-- Joy is more than a mood, it's a meaningful signal that systems are harmonizing.
+- Joy is a meaningful signal that systems are harmonizing.
-- Systems aren’t static—they evolve.
+- Systems are alive and evolving.
-- Knowledge should be compostable, remixable, and openly shared.
+- Knowledge should be compostable, remixable, and shared.
-- Love is not abstract—it’s how we relate to each other, and to the systems we inhabit.
+- Love is how we relate—within and across systems.

-My work is an ongoing process of tuning, sharing, and co-creating:
+Tuning, sharing, co-creating:
 Signals, structures, meanings, maps.
 Not to own ideas—but to free them.
 Not to predict the future—but to prototype better patterns.

 ---